How to Recover Deleted Files From an SD Card

 • Create disk image backups.
 You can scan an image of your memory card instead of the actual device to avoid further data deletion or data corruption.
 It is especially useful in case of a corrupted/malfunctional memory card.

-• R-Studio: R-Studio is a robust data recovery software application that caters to advanced users and data recovery professionals.
+• R-Studio: R-Studio is a strong data recovery software application that caters to advanced users and data recovery professionals.
 Compatible with all major operating systems, it offers many advanced features, such as the HEX editor, though its preview capabilities are suboptimal due to limited RAW image file format support and the fact that they’re displayed in a separate window.
 Despite its steep learning curve, R-Studio remains a respectable option for those seeking expert-level data recovery capabilities.
 The free trial version allows users to test most of its features, but its 256 KB file size restriction can also greatly limit what it can accomplish.

 • TestDisk: TestDisk is a free, open-source software application designed to recover entire partitions and address various potential problems associated with them.
 Compatible with all popular operating systems, it lacks a graphical user interface, which makes it much less user-friendly than other recommended data recovery tools.
 While not intended for individual file recovery, TestDisk is a valuable tool for those aiming to recover complete SD card partitions or repair damaged file systems.
 Its real-world data recovery performance may be underwhelming, but the overall value offered by this free tool makes it a recommended addition to any data recovery toolbox.

-• DiskDigger: If you can tolerate how poorly DiskDigger copes with high-PDI monitors and the fact that you have to manually confirm the recovery of each file with a 5-second delay, then we recommend you give it a try.
+• DiskDigger: If you can tolerate how poorly DiskDigger copes with high-DPI monitors and the fact that you have to manually confirm the recovery of each file with a 5-second delay, then we recommend you give it a try.
 Why?
 Because this lightweight and easy-to-use program doesn’t require installation, and despite several drawbacks, boasts an extensive database of file signatures that includes many popular formats of raw photos and video files.
 However, if you need to recover a large number of files at once, we would advise you to stay away from DiskDigger.

 • DiskDigger (Android Version): DiskDigger is a widely recommended app for recovering data from SD cards on Android devices.
 It boasts a straightforward interface and the ability to recover files to multiple destinations, including device storage, FTP servers, and various apps.
 However, for optimal results, root access is required.
 The app is user-friendly, with a simple process for scanning and recovering files.
 The free version of DiskDigger is limited to photo and video recovery, while the full version offers broader file recovery capabilities.
 Overall, DiskDigger provides a practical solution for Android users seeking to recover lost data, especially when root access is available.

 • Windows File Recovery: Microsoft’s foray into data recovery, Windows File Recovery is a free tool designed to retrieve lost data, particularly shining in its handling of NTFS partitions.
 It supports an array of modern video formats and operates well on modest hardware.
-However, its lack of a graphical user interface and a tendency to crash when scanning exFAT partitions are significant drawbacks.
+However, its lack of a graphical user interface(though third-party GUI versions like WinFRGUI exist, their origins are muddy) and a tendency to crash when scanning exFAT partitions are significant drawbacks.
 It’s limited to scanning partitions supported by Windows, struggles with formatted drives, and only offers basic functionality without additional features.
 Its non-interactive, command-based operation and infrequent updates make it less user-friendly, particularly for less tech-savvy users.
 Designed for Windows 10 version 19041 and higher, it’s a basic, no-frills option for data recovery.

 FAQ